See also: History of ringing at All Saints

 This page lists the things we do as ringers at All Saints, but it is hard to describe the satisfaction gained from ringing itself, as a skilled activity that we share with other ringers.

-Practice through door Practice from above Regular ringing at All Saints is our main role.
-This includes ringing for church services and regular practice ringing.
+Regular ringing at All Saints is our main role.
+This includes ringing for church services and other public events, and regular practice to develop our abilities.
 Many other activities help to make up the richness of ringing life at All Saints (see below).
-Any ringers visiting Wokingham when we are ringing are welcome to come and ring with us (except for quarter peals etc with a pre-arranged band).
-The formal objectives of our constitution are: to glorify God by the ringing of bells, to ensure the bells are rung for all major services and to advance the quality of ringing at All Saints.
+Any ringers visiting Wokingham when we are ringing are welcome to come and ring with us – except for quarter peals etc, when we have a pre-arranged band.

 The table shows when most ringing occurs.
 There are other occasions, but they are not predictable in advance.
 Note: Where the table only gives an approximate time, it may vary from year to year.